Professor Jen Hendry

 - Max Planck Institute for Legal History and Legal Theory

 I am the module coordinator of the LLM module Theories of Law and Social Justice and the level 2 undergraduate core module Law & Society.
 I also lecture on the level 1 undergraduate core module Foundations of Law.
-In the past few years I have also led the level 3 elective module Concepts of Law.

 I supervise doctoral research in the fields of legal and social theory, socio-legal studies, and comparative legal studies.
 I am particularly interested in supervising work taking theoretical perspectives on civil/criminal hybrid procedures, for example two-step prohibitions like the Knife Crime Prevention Order (KCPOs) and Public Space Protection Order (PSPOs).
 I am similarly interested in supervising research on issues of Indigenous justice, legal pluralism, and legal culture.